 This set of interactions for Tasty Burger app features the animation of changing the price.
 It adds life to the process and makes it natural.
 Moreover, with motion, it instantly attracts the user’s eye to core information this way giving a prompt what to look at.

 Here is the set of transitions in Perfect Recipes app: here users customize their recipe base according to their goals and dietary restrictions.
-The transition between the cards of goals supported with motion supports positive user experience.
+The transition between the cards of goals supported with motion supports a positive user experience.

 Here’s a stylish Carfinder app design with beautiful and smoothly animated transitions.

 Yet, it’s not only about beauty.
-In our recent article devoted to conceptual UI animation for mobile apps, we showed examples of how the animation of transitions may add the illusion of more space between the elements and this way make the layout airy and light, like on the example below.
+In our recent article devoted to conceptual UI animation for mobile apps, we showed examples of how the animation of transitions may add the illusion of more space between the elements and this way make the layout airy and light, like in the example below.

 Here’s one more example of creative animation for the transition process in a financial app concept when the user comes from a pie-chart to the list view saving and the color markers: animation makes the connection between the screens and data visualization closely connected to each other and lets users see this connection.